PyTorch¶

 .

-We're working with the EasyBuild community in preparing new PyTorch versions.
-You can send a support question in case you want to be kept up to date when we add a new version.
+We're working with the EasyBuild community in preparing and patching new PyTorch versions.
+You can send a support question in case you want to be kept up to date for when we add a new version.

 We typically recommend NGC containers over the plain PyTorch ones.
 For the meaning of the names see What does NGC mean in the containers?.